arestivo/slides/markdown/indexes.md

 Solution is to keep primary index (inner index) on disk and construct a sparse index on it (outer index).

 If even outer index is too large to fit in main memory, yet another level of index can be created, and so on.

+.short[
 ![](../assets/indexes/multilevel.svg)
+]

 ---